Douglas B. Fournet: Biography

 Born on May 7, 1943, in Kinder, Louisiana, Fournet attended McNeese State University in Lake Charles, Louisiana.

 Fournet joined the Army from New Orleans, Louisiana in 1966, and went through Officer Candidate School at Fort Benning.
 By May 4, 1968, was serving as a first lieutenant in Company B, 1st Battalion, 7th Cavalry Regiment, 1st Cavalry Division (Airmobile).
 During a firefight on that day, in the A Shau Valley, South Vietnam, during Operation Delaware, Fournet was killed while attempting to disable an enemy Claymore mine.
 He shielded his fellow soldiers from the blast with his body, preventing serious wounds to everyone but himself.
 His squadron leader, Bill Krahl, recovered his body, for which Krahl was awarded a Bronze Star.

-Killed three days before his 25th birthday, Fournet was buried in the Kinder McRill Cemetery in Kinder, Louisiana.
-He was survived by his wife Marilyn Grissett, who later remarried, and a son, Bill Fournet, who was born after his father's death.
+He and his wife Marilyn Grissett had a son, Bill Fournet, who was born after his father's death.

 A portion of Interstate 210 which loops around Lake Charles was named the "Douglas Fournet Expressway" in the fall of 2001.
 On July 3, 2010, he and four other Medal of Honor recipients with ties to Louisiana were inducted into the Louisiana Military Hall of Fame and Museum in Abbeville.